Healthy Living

 Before you even start doing yard work, you need to make sure you’re dressed appropriately.

 It’s also important to consider wearing safety gear.
 Safety goggles can protect your eyes.
 Did you know that more than half of all eye injuries occur while people are doing everyday household chores?
-And if you’re handling chemicals, like fertilizers or weed killers, add gloves and a mask or respirator.
+And if you’re handling chemicals, like fertilizers or weed killers, wear gloves and a mask or respirator.

 2. Lift items carefully.

-You may know the old saying, “use your legs, not your back” when lifting heavy objects.
+You may know the old saying, “Use your legs, not your back,” when lifting heavy objects.
 This applies to yard work, too.
 If an object, like a rock or bag of soil, is too heavy, be sure to get help or use a wheelbarrow.

 3. Take breaks and stay hydrated.